Unstructured-IO/unstructured/docs/source/core/partition.rst

     pdf_infer_table_structure="true"
   )

-If you use Unstructured SaaS API or running the API locally, you can use the ``api_url`` kwarg to point the ``partition_via_api`` function at Unstructured SaaS API URL or self-hosted API URL.
+If you are using the Unstructured SaaS API or running the API locally, you can use the ``api_url`` kwarg to point the ``partition_via_api`` function at Unstructured SaaS API URL or self-hosted API URL.

 .. code:: python